-- The path forward begins with NYSED engaging in a public process that brings traditionally marginalized voices to the table to gather feedback and explore their understanding of the resources necessary for an adequate and equitable education. - NYSED should explore using an alternative methodology to accurately assess the base cost for the Foundation Aid formula. - NYSED should explore alternative student poverty measurements to ensure an accurate count of the number of students in need of additional services. - NYSED should explore a study to determine the cost of the additional resource needs generated by student poverty. - NYSED should explore a study on the costs of effective strategies for supporting multilingual learners. - NYSED should explore a study to improve the distribution of special education funding.
-This should include an evaluation of the costs associated with special education and the mechanism through which funding is distributed.

-- NYSED should conduct or commission a study to improve measurement of school district wealth and identify policy solutions for phasing out hold harmless and other aids that violate equity goals. - Next year, State lawmakers must appropriate dedicated funding, as requested by NYSED, to support the research and other activities that are required to update the formula.
+- State lawmakers must include a \$1 million appropriation in the 2024 budget for the State Board of Regents and the Education Department to review and update the formula. - NYSED should explore using an alternative methodology to accurately assess the base cost for the Foundation Aid formula. - NYSED should explore alternative student poverty measurements to ensure an accurate count of the number of students in need of additional services. - NYSED should commission a study to determine the cost of the additional resource needs generated by student poverty. - NYSED should commission a study on the costs of effective strategies for supporting multilingual learners. - NYSED should commission a study to improve the distribution of special education funding.
+This should include an evaluation of the costs associated with special education and the mechanism through which funding is distributed. - NYSED should conduct or commission a study to improve measurement of school district wealth and identify policy solutions for phasing out hold harmless and other aids that violate equity goals.